Amazing Heritage Mansions in Old Phuket Town

 Phone: 099 029 8067

-Luang Amnart Nararak Mansion is a fantastic large house, currently used by a ‘gas tank delivery’ company, found at Dibuk Road and Satun Road intersection.
+Luang Amnart Nararak Mansion is a fantastic, large house currently used by a ‘gas tank delivery’ company.
+It is found at the Dibuk Road and Satun Road intersection.
 Don’t miss the Kanom Jeen (rice noodles) restaurant at the T junction.

-5. Phra Aram Sakhonkhet Mansion (Thai Airways Offices)
+Phra Aram Sakhonkhet Mansion (former Thai Airways Offices)

 Location: Phuket Town